msimms/rust_tcx/README.md

 It is currently able to parse several example TCX files, specifically ones for running and cycling activities, but does not implement the entire specification.

 ## Revision History
+* 0.9.2 - Changed the return type so that the error is being passed back to the caller.
 * 0.9.1 - Added ability to read speed and power data from the extensions field, also flushed out more structures from the specification.
 * 0.9.0 - Initial release.
 Successfully parsed a few example files from Garmin Connect, but does not yet implement the entire specification.